 Field trips are held both around campus and at various locations throughout the Texas area.
 Please direct any questions regarding upcoming field trips to Jinny Sisson or Daniel Hauptvogel.

-Due to campus closure and the ongoing threat of COVID-19, all spring 2020 field trips are canceled.
+Due to the ongoing pandemic, there will be no fall 2020 field trips.
 Consult with your instructor about opportunities to complete virtual versions of our Central TX and Galveston field trips.

-- Virtual Field Trip to the Upper Texas Coast (New Spring 2020)
+Virtual Field Trip to the Upper Texas Coast

 Central TX field trips: